 · Floating oceans of liquid oxygen, frozen water and dry ice (carbon dioxide).

-· Giant chunks of raw ore in accessible orbits: at least ten times more ore than that contained in the Earth’s meager crust (millions of times more in Oort Cloud?).
-Imagine solid veins of pure gold or even more precious water ice floating out there in the silky, pitiless black—splintered heavy, fused and set adrift by some cosmic collision.
-They orbit in three layers in the solar system, each one more massive and seductive to a ravenous space race, almost as if they were training wheels for interstellar bicycle riders: the asteroid belt between Mars and Jupiter, the Kuyper Belt beyond Pluto, and the Oort cloud half-way to the nearest stars…
+· Giant chunks of raw ore in accessible orbits: at least ten times more ore than that contained in the Earth’s meager crust (a billion times more in Oort Cloud?).
+Imagine solid veins of pure gold or even more precious water ice floating out there in the silky, pitiless black — splintered heavy, fused and set adrift by some cosmic collision.
+They orbit in three layers around the solar system, each one more massive and seductive to a ravenous space race, almost as if they had been training wheels set there for a novice interstellar bicycle rider: the asteroid belt between Mars and Jupiter, the Kuyper Belt beyond Pluto and the Oort cloud half-way to the nearest stars…

 · Artifacts?
 Documents?
 Biology?